top of page

 Tracy Rappold

-Often, this theme of anger comes up in my practice.
-You know, that burst of adrenaline you get when something really p*&%es you off.
-We all experience the feeling of being angry.
-We would not want it to go away entirely either.
-You want to be able to fight or flee if someone is attacking you.
+This theme of anger frequently arises in my practice.
+You know, that surge of adrenaline you experience when something really irritates you.
+We all encounter the sensation of anger.
+We wouldn’t want it to disappear completely either.
+You need to be prepared to fight or flee if someone is attacking you.
 But are they?
-Sometimes, little things aggravate and distress you that wouldn’t matter much if it was another day, but now it’s stressing you out.
-Anger is the feeling.
-And regardless of what causes you to feel angry, it’s how you handle it that matters most.
+Occasionally, minor things irritate and upset you that wouldn’t be significant on another day, yet now they’re stressing you out.
+Anger is the emotion.
+And regardless of what triggers your anger, how you manage it is what truly counts.

 Now, every person at some point in their life have had serious anger outbursts at something.
 Your out of control anger outbursts not only have adverse effects on you but it has a negative impact on the people around you.
 Friends and family members will be hurt to see you in distress and rage constantly.
 You might be having heated arguments or screaming and shouting in rage.
 Resolving a conflict by acting out on your anger is never a viable solution, it creates more problems by escalating the issue at hand.
 Rather than losing control and channeling anger into acting out, anger could be channeled into speaking up for yourself, getting your point across, being heard.